Milk18/terraform_project/README.md

 - [Python psycopg2] - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 - [Postgresql] - The database we used.
-- [Azure CLI] - a set of commands used to create and manage Azure resources.
+- [Azure CLI] - A set of commands used to create and manage Azure resources.
+- [DigitalOcean] - Special thanks to them for teaching me the principles and giving me the python code.

 ## Installation